Personal Support Network Facilitation

 About the Course

 Building on over 25 years of experience in facilitating hundreds of personal support networks for people living in isolation, this online course uses PLAN’s proven approach to provide participants with the knowledge and skills necessary to become a Personal Support Network Facilitator.
-As a Network Facilitator, you will have the tools to re-chart a life of isolation towards a life at the centre of an active and caring social network.
+As a Network Facilitator, you will have the tools to re-chart a life of isolation towards a life at the centre of an active and caring personal support network.

 “Thank you for making this course available!
 I have learned a lot.
 It truly has given me insight and alternative perspectives.
 A new way of thinking so to speak.
 I look forward to practicing these methods.”